 - 3 key screens design based on the approved Mood board typically the home screen, Auth screens and Splash

-Phase 5 – With the visuals aligned and agreed and feedbacks received from the stake holders and target user group it’s now time to roll out the final consumables design which can be used in the development.
+With the visuals aligned and agreed and feedback received from the stakeholders and target user group it’s now time to roll out the final consumables design which can be used in the development.
 This is an iterative phase with design and iterate approach to get that awesome experience.
 The key activities of this phase are:

 - Fast iterative cycle of 2 weeks each